 Covetousness is the opposite of contentment.
 Some of the readers of Hebrews lost their possessions, but they had “a better possession and an abiding one” (He 10:34).
 The word “content” means to suffice, to be satisfied.
 The idea is to be satisfied with what we have and not seek excess (Php 4:11-13).
 We find the noun in Philippians 4:11.

 Discontent is sinful.

 Contentment is an attitude that does not complain about God’s actions upon our lives.
-The person who is content does not envy others with wealth.
-Neither is he or she concerned with their needs for the present or future.
+People who are content do not envy others with wealth.
+Neither are they concerned with their needs for the present or future.
 These are people who trust God in any circumstance.